 Symptom-driven or regular use of inhaled corticosteroids in childhood asthma?

 The global burden of asthma.
 In children is immense.
 The Global Initiative for Asthma (GINA) strategy, used worldwide, is advocating a radical shift in the management of asthma.
-In a new symptom-driven approach, GINA recommend that ICS are used only when someone with asthma feels like they need a bronchodilator, rather than as regular preventer therapy.
+In a new symptom-driven approach, GINA recommend that Inhaled corticosteroids (ICS) are used only when someone with asthma feels like they need a bronchodilator, rather than as regular preventer therapy.
 For adolescents and adults the new recommendation is to use, as rescue therapy, inhalers combining ICS with fast-acting, long-acting beta-agonist (LABA) such as formoterol.
 For children under 12 the recommendation is to use ICS when short-acting beta agonist (SABA) is required, but in separate inhalers.
 The rationale behind this change is that over-reliance on SABA rescue therapy for asthma symptoms, when taken without ICS, is associated with a risk of death.
 By using ICS/LABA, in a symptom-driven approach people would in essence titrate their steroid dose according to their need.
 In this paper we consider the potential implications of this for children.

 The evidence comes from four recent high quality randomised controlled trials (RCTs), involving nearly 9,000 adolescents and adults.
 These studies compared symptom-driven use of ICS/LABA as required with the traditional approach of using ICS as preventer and SABA as reliever in separate inhalers.
 There appears to be no significant difference in the rates of asthma exacerbations between the groups, although overall asthma control appeared better in those people taking ICS regularly.
 For adults and adolescents with mild asthma, using ICS/LABA may offer a useful alternative to regular ICS and rescue SABA.
 For children younger than 12 years, however, things are less clear-cut.